Here’s the Background Story:

 What does this mean for the wall?
 Ultimately, Congress, in spite of the opposition, doesn’t seem to have a full two-thirds majority.
 That could mean they can’t veto Trump’s declaration, scoring a win for the President’s motion.

 Do you believe there’s enough support in the government to overturn Trump’ national emergency?
 Government shutdowns this winter didn’t work, yet it seems unclear which way Congress will lean this time.
-Tell us your thoughts so we can publish the results.
+Tell us your thoughts.